 Skip to main content

-How a business halved its energy consumption
+How a small business halved its energy consumption

 At the 2016 census, the town was home to just over 1300 people.
 And one of the biggest employers in the town, providing work to more than 30 people, is the independently owned and operated IGA supermarket.